aabdel0181/quokspie/ReadMe.md

 # ReadMe For Python

+- First, create a new virtual environment 'python -m venv {name}'
+- Then, source to activiate it (depends on which OS u have)
+- Then pip install requirments.txt once your venv is active
+- Run main.py

 ## Note: there are little to no docs for the python wrapper for the c-based nvml library

 Basically, from reading the docs I can give a little explanation about the important things to note.